“The greatest enemy of knowledge is not ignorance; it is an illusion of knowledge.”

 Cleaning is applied when you are getting rid of redundant information or duplication.
 You may even utilize it for removing unnecessary parts of the entire package of details.

 Standardization is another type of refinement that will help you in tailoring all information into predefined templates.
 It will help you make it easy to compare and improve the usability of the data.

 Although knowledge management software is replacing traditional storing information methods, many enterprises even store their files, folders, and other printed or written information forms.

 You can utilize this information during the stages of product creation.
-For example, information necessary for recipe and label creation, packaging, and other activities.
+For example, data necessary for recipe and label creation, packaging, and other activities.

-Presentation is the final step, and after this, the information is nothing but the knowledge.
+Presentation is the final step, and after this, the information is nothing but knowledge.

 The final users of the knowledge generate feedback.
-It will help you continuously improve your knowledge sharing behaviour and data repository by adding new elements and knowledge, removing redundant and irrelevant information.
+It will help you continuously improve your knowledge sharing behavior and data repository by adding new elements and knowledge, removing redundant and irrelevant info.

-The Meyer and Zack knowledge management model is one of the best models covering the entire organization and gives a complete picture of a robust KM practice model’s elements.
+The Meyer and Zack knowledge management model is one of the best models covering the entire organization and gives a complete picture of a robust KM practice model’s competency element.